 - The person knew or believed that the written instrument would be filed, registered, or become a part of the public office’s records

 Both the misdemeanor and felony versions of the crime define “written instrument” broadly to include any document that conveys information and which can be used to the advantage or disadvantage of some person, and in People v.
 Headley, the Supreme Court of NY held that a document filed with a public office will be considered a “written instrument” when it contains information that will be relied on for its accuracy by a government official.
-Thus, when you provide false or inaccurate information on your license application in order to obtain a NY driver’s license, you could be subjecting yourself to the criminal charge of offering a false instrument for filing because the DMV, which is a public office, is relying on that information to make its determination to issue you a NY driver’s license.
+Thus, when a person provides false or inaccurate information on a license application in order to obtain a NY driver’s license, he/she could be subjected to the criminal charge of offering a false instrument for filing because the DMV, which is a public office, is relying on that information to make its determination to issue a NY driver’s license.

-With respect to the felony version of the offense, the NY Court of Appeals has held that intent to defraud can be defined as committing an act for the purpose of leading another into error or disadvantage.
-People v.
+With respect to the felony version of the offense, the NY Court of Appeals has held that intent to defraud can be defined as committing an act for the purpose of leading another into error or disadvantage, according to People v.
 Briggins 50 N.Y.2d 302, 309 (1980).
 In People v.
-Kase, “intent to defraud” was found where a defendant filed a false statement with a public agency because by way of his misrepresentation, the defendant sought to interfere with the State’s ability to carry out it’s legitimate and official purpose of issuing liquor licenses.
-Thus, in the context of a driver’s license application, if the prosecution can prove that a misrepresentation was made for the purpose of getting the DMV to issue you a NY driver’s license, you could be charged with the felony version of offering a false instrument for filing.
+Kase, “intent to defraud” was found where a defendant filed a false statement with a public agency because, by way of his misrepresentation, the defendant sought to interfere with the State’s ability to carry out its legitimate and official purpose of issuing liquor licenses.
+Thus, in the context of a driver’s license application, if the prosecution can prove that a misrepresentation was made for the purpose of getting the DMV to issue a NY driver’s license, one could be charged with the felony version of offering a false instrument for filing.

-How Can Providing False Information on My Application Affect My Driver’s License or Privileges to Drive in NY?
+How Can Providing False Information on My Application Affect My Driver’s License or Privilege to Drive in NY?

-In addition to a criminal offense under the NY Penal Code, if you provide false information on your driver’s license application, you can also be charged under NY Vehicle and Traffic Law, and this can result in a suspension or revocation of your NY driver’s license, or privilege to drive in NY.
+In addition to a criminal offense under the NY Penal Code, a person who provides false information on a driver’s license or vehicle registration application can also be charged under the NY Vehicle and Traffic Law, and this can result in a suspension or revocation of one’s NY driver’s license or privilege to drive in NY.

 Under NY Vehicle and Traffic Law § 392, a person is guilty of a misdemeanor offense where the person knowingly made a false statement on his or her driver’s license application or provides false information or proof in connection with their driver’s license application.
 A person is also guilty of a misdemeanor under this section of the VTL if that person operates his car using a license that he or she obtained in violation of VTL § 392.

-When you are charged with a violation under § 392, the Commissioner of motor vehicles has the ability under VTL § 510 to investigate the violation at a DMV suspension hearing, and if warranted, suspend or revoke your NY driver’s license.
-If you are a non-resident of NY with an out of state driver’s license, and you are charged under § 392, then § 510 authorizes the Commissioner to suspend or revoke your privilege to drive on the roads in NY pending the outcome of your DMV suspension hearing.
+Once charged with a violation under § 392, the Commissioner of motor vehicles has the authority under VTL § 510 to investigate the violation at a DMV suspension hearing, and if warranted, suspend or revoke the NY driver’s license.
+For a non-resident of NY with an out-of-state driver’s license who is charged under § 392, § 510 authorizes the Commissioner to suspend or revoke the person’s privilege to drive on the roads in NY pending the outcome of the DMV suspension hearing.

 What Do I Do if I Have Been Charged with a Crime or a Violation of VTL § 392 for Lying on My Driver’s License Application?

-Whether you have been charged with a crime or under the VTL for providing false or inaccurate information on your driver’s license application, you should contact an experienced Criminal and Traffic Attorney at The Rosenblum Law Firm for a free consultation so you can make sure your rights are protected and that an appropriate defense can be presented at the DMV suspension hearing and/or in criminal court.
-Call us at 888-883-5529.
+Whether you have been charged with a crime or under the VTL for providing false or inaccurate information on your driver’s license application, you should contact an experienced criminal and traffic ticket attorney at Rosenblum Law.
+Our attorneys can ensure your rights are protected and that an appropriate defense can be presented at the DMV suspension hearing and/or in criminal court.
+Contact us at 888-883-5529 for a free consultation.